 Capital expenditure by its nature can involve significant sums of money, and it is therefore vital that a comprehensive procurement strategy is in place to protect the Council's interests and to ensure that the Council achieves value for money.
-The Council's procurement strategy was approved in April 2008.
+The Council's current procurement strategy was approved in April 2008 and is in the process of being updated.
 An effective procurement strategy can be used to help achieve wider objectives - for example, as a major purchaser the Council has the opportunity to influence the market in respect of economic development, environmental issues, equalities and health and safety.